Fun Trivia on Trees in Bible Poetry

 Use the quiz as an icebreaker in a young adult session, or as the introduction to a study on trees in the Bible.
 You may also acquire some facts for further discussion in a following session.

 The quiz is in two sections.
-Jot down your answers and then check them at the end of each section or find them in the Scripture verses.
+Jot down your answers and then check them at the end of each section or find them for yourself in the Scripture references.

 The following six questions are based on The Parable of the Trees (Judges 9: 8-15 NKJV), beautifully written in poetry which makes it stand our from the rest of the chapter.

 (1) The trees were inquiring among themselves which of them should be king.
 The first one they wanted to anoint as king was:

 (2) When the first tree refused, they asked the fig tree.
 The fig tree refused because it wanted to continue being:

 (3) What was the total number of trees they asked?